Cherokee Hair Tampons: Plot

 The episode begins with a substitute teacher coming in to teach the 3rd grade class.
 The boys mess around with the teacher at roll call, with Stan pretending that he is Cartman, Kenny pretending he is Stan, and Cartman pretending he is Kenny.
 Cartman laughs so hard that milk squirts out of his nose, despite the fact that he was not drinking any.
 The teacher gives them all an assignment to make a get-well-soon card for Kyle, and Butters literally ends up being the card.
 Stan visits his sick friend, who is, according to his mother, suffering from kidney failure due to diabetes and needs a transplant.
 Since they are unable to find a donor and Sheila is worried about the risks of having Kyle undergo surgery, Sharon suggests to Sheila that she try New Age healing to cure Kyle.
 They visit the holistic medicine store of a newly arrived shopkeeper named Miss Information, who tells them that mysterious "toxins" are the cause of Kyle's ailments and prescribes a series of herbs to help him; they do not help, but she convinces the people of South Park that they are healing him even though it is not visible.
 The whole town becomes enamored with her remedies and buys such nostrums as "Cherokee hair tampons" from two supposed Native Americans (played by Cheech Marin and Tommy Chong) who share her store.
+Who for the record, are both Native Mexicans, but South Park's local population assume that the border between Mexico and the United States has always existed.
 Before long, everyone is so hooked on "holistic medicine" that Miss Information can get away with selling coat hangers as "dream catchers" for very high prices.

-Meanwhile, Mr. Garrison is suspended for his incompetence as a third grade teacher and for being arrested for attempted child molestation in the previous episode.
+Meanwhile, Mr. Garrison is suspended for his incompetence as a third-grade teacher and for being arrested for attempted child molestation in the previous episode.
 He decides to fulfill his dream of publishing a book and begins to write a romance novel, in which he manages to use the word "penis" 6,083 times.